Living on a farm in Brazil, I've gained local in-depth knowledge of food, plants, and traditions, which I share through my articles.

 Knowing the ph level of your water is essential.
 To obtain the best yield and healthiest plants, you'll want to give your vegetables the optimal growing environment.

 A range of 5.5-6.5 is suitable for most plants.
 Some plants, such as pumpkins, can grow successfully between 5.5-7.5.

 Taste of Hydroponic Vegetables

 It's likely that when you tell people you're growing hydroponically, they will tell you things such as:

 - They are tasteless

 - There are no vitamins

 - They are unhealthy

-These are just some of the reason's people claim they don't like vegetables that are grown in water.
-If there is a difference in taste it will be down to the quality of the food in the water.
-Even if, tomatoes (as an example) are grown in different qualities of soil, there is a taste difference.
+These are just some of the reasons people claim they don't like vegetables grown in water.
+Any difference in taste will be down to the quality of the food in the water.
+Even if tomatoes (as an example) are grown in different soil qualities, there is a taste difference.
 The same is true for the vitamin content.

-There will always be people who are unwilling to accept the fact that many plants can be grown this way, as some people are closed minded.Don't waste your time trying to sway them, just enjoy your freshly grown crops.
+There will always be people who are unwilling to accept that many plants can be grown this way, as some people are closed-minded.
+Please don't waste your time trying to sway them.
+You can enjoy your freshly grown crops.